russianvivi/bc2rome/README.md

 For easy administration download Procon from [here](https://myrcon.net/files/).
 Create Connection, enter public IP from your server and enter password which we set in ServerOptions.ini in /Instance Folder (RemoteAdminPassword) and connect.
 ## Future-Features
-- Change Gamemode
+- Integrate Procon Layer for permanent plugins & easy administration

 ## Special Thanks to
 - [VeniceUnleashed](https://veniceunleashed.net/) for Project Rome (former Emulator Nexus) and all their great projects
 - [flyer8472](https://sourceforge.net/u/flyer8472/profile/) for providing R34 Files
 - [MyRCON](https://myrcon.net/) for providing the admin tool
-- DICE for this awesome game
+- [DICE](https://www.dice.se) for this awesome game